ToNi3141/Rasterix/README.md

 - ```TnL```: Implements the geometry transformation, clipping and lighting.
 - ```Rasterizer```: This basically is the rasterizer.
 It implements the edge equation to calculate barycentric coordinates and also calculates increments which are later used in the hardware to rasterize the triangle.
 This is also done for texture coordinates and w.
 - ```IRenderer```: Defines an interface from ```IceGL``` to an renderer.
 You can use this interface to implement a software renderer or a better version of the Renderer.
-- ```Renderer```: Implements the IRenderer interface, executes the rasterization, compiles display lists and sends them via the ```IBusConnecter``` to the RasteriCEr.
+- ```Renderer```: Implements the IRenderer interface, executes the rasterization, compiles display lists and sends them via the ```IBusConnecter``` to the Rasterix.
-- ```DisplayList```: Contains all render commands produced from the Renderer and buffers them, before they are streamed to the RasteriCEr.
+- ```DisplayList```: Contains all render commands produced from the Renderer and buffers them, before they are streamed to the Rasterix.
-- ```IBusConnector```: This is an interface from the driver to to the RasteriCEr.
+- ```IBusConnector```: This is an interface from the driver to to the Rasterix.
 Implement here your SPI driver.
-Alternatively, if you implement the RasteriCEr in you own FPGA system, implement here how to stream data from and to the RasteriCErs AXIS ports.
+Alternatively, if you implement the Rasterix in you own FPGA system, implement here how to stream data from and to the RasteriCErs AXIS ports.
 ## FPGA
 Note hat the blue boxes are specific for the iCE40 build.
-If you want to integrate it in your own system, only the parts in the RasteriCEr are relevant for you.
+If you want to integrate it in your own system, only the parts in the Rasterix are relevant for you.
 - ```SPI_Slave``` (3rd party): Implements a SPI slave to deserialize the data from the SPI bus.
 - ```Serial2AXIS```: Converts the deserialized data from the SPI_Slave into an AXIS data stream.
-- ```RasteriCEr```: Basically implements the RasteriCEr.
+- ```Rasterix```: Basically implements the Rasterix.
 It has an CMD_AXIS port where it receives the commands to render triangles, set render modes, upload textures and so on.
 It also has an FRAMEBUFFER_AXIS port where it streams out the data from the color buffer.
-Alternatively both AXIS ports can also be connected to other devices like DMAs, if you want to integrate the RasteriCEr in your own project.
+Alternatively both AXIS ports can also be connected to other devices like DMAs, if you want to integrate the Rasterix in your own project.
-- ```CommandParser```: Reads the data from the CMD_AXIS port, decodes the commands and controls the RasteriCEr.
+- ```CommandParser```: Reads the data from the CMD_AXIS port, decodes the commands and controls the Rasterix.
 - ```Rasterizer```: Takes the triangle parameters from the Rasterizer class (see the section in the Software) and rasterizes the triangle by using the precalculated values/increments.
 - ```FragmentPipeline```: Consumes the fragments from the Rasterizer, does perspective correction, depth test, blend and texenv calculations, texture clamping and so on.
 - ```TextureBuffer```: Buffers the texture.